-Apple is as meticulous about leak control as a dentist is about a patient brushing teeth and no better way to exemplify Apple’s precautions than to show something that has been in captivity for quite some time.
+Apple is about as meticulous about leak control as a dentist is about a patient brushing their teeth.
+There is no better way to exemplify Apple’s precautions than to show something that has been in captivity for quite some time.

-For example: Apple’s SwitcherBoard app is well-hidden, recently removed from the Apple Store hidden with link-only availability and is now only downloadable with certain keychains and a specified VPN.
+Apple’s SwitcherBoard app is well-hidden, it was recently removed from the Apple Store and it is now hidden with link-only availability that can only be only downloaded with certain keychains and a specified VPN.

 The iPad 2 has about run its course as the iPad 3 assumes its position as the iPad 2′s replacement.
 The latest in hidden software comes from an iPad 2 prototype, This device offers a never before seen look at what it is like to work at Apple on a corporate scale with the possesion of a work specified iPad.